keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 The European counterparts to the Radiophonic Workshop (the [*Groupe de Recherches Musicales*](https://120years.net/the-grm-group-and-rtf-electronic-music-studio-pierre-schaeffer-jacques-poullin-france-1951/) [FR], the [*Westdeutscher Rundfunk Köln*](http://120years.net/wordpress/wdr-electronic-music-studio-germany-1951/) [DE]  were seen as *expressly* artistic studios.
 The [*Funkhaus*](https://www.funkhaus-berlin.net/) [GDR] in East Berlin was the most sprawling recording studios in the world, and extensively wiretapped by the surveillance obsessed Stasi.
 In contrast the BBC Radiophonic had an express utility, to create sonic effects for radio (*The Hitchhiker's Guide to the Galaxy*) and incidental music for TV (*Doctor Who*), particularly serving the civic purpose of British educational broadcasts.
 An otherworldly creative soundset put to use to reach millions in the sonic stings of 70s/80s school documentaries, now spoofed in [*'Look Around You'*](https://youtu.be/z2myFLUDB74?si=3k2imbzdtBEAxc9i).

 The BBC Radiophonic Workshop was [drawn to a close in 1998](https://doi.org/10.1093/acprof:oso/9780195368406.003.0006).
-With new technology much of its work could be outsourced, and despite being funded from the shared civic model of the TV licence, it had been given 5 years to demonstrate economic self-sustainability.
+With new technology much of its core work could be outsourced or superseded superseded, and despite being funded from the shared civic model of the TV licence, it had been given 5 years to demonstrate economic self-sustainability.
 Key figures left the workshop and it closed under this market logic.
 An inevitable foreclosure; if you follow government fiscal policy where the BBC licence fee is [not public money but taxpayer's money](https://youtu.be/4luBQ8b1j28) and a philosophy that really, [there is no such thing as a society](https://youtu.be/WhJvOKJCYP4?si=7YmWcwBZPSolZ7Hn).
 Though, one wonders how to continue running [children's programming that discusses the realpolitik](https://youtu.be/_G4dHRN2Dug) of keeping 'true' administrative continuity after the Vietnamese army deposed the *horrific*, brutal, atrocity ridden Communist Party of Kampuchea (Cambodia).

 ### There is No Alternative

-I grew up in an age of unending neocon rule, and the complicity of [neoliberal alternatives](https://img.gifglobe.com/grabs/peepshow/S05E02/S05E02-iJmYPUVI-subtitled.jpg), throughout my childhood years.
+I grew up in an age of seemingly unending neocon rule, with neoliberal alternatives offering not much departure and acquiescing on foreign policy conflicts, throughout my childhood years.
 George Bush Jr had assumed his father's role in office (and resumed his father's war) and John Howard was in power for 11 years, long enough to bring me into my teens.
 As far as I knew, smiling jingoism and cynical geopolitical calculus *was* the way one kept power as a head of state.
-What mattered was the simulation of success, and the [*projection* of victory](https://millercenter.org/americas-war-in-iraq/mission-accomplished-moment).
+What held sway was the simulation of success, and the [*projection* of victory](https://millercenter.org/americas-war-in-iraq/mission-accomplished-moment) in foreign policy.
+Nevertheless for the Anglosphere living standards were rising, it was an era of relative prosperity and Fukuyama's "end of history" appeared vindicated as the endpoint of ideological rifts in human governance.

 There felt like a dearth of grassroots protest songs reaching mass broadcast during the Second Gulf War.
 There are no synths on American Idiot, straight pop-punk rock and [heavy use of a pitch correction](https://youtu.be/r00ikilDxW4?si=84gWBNzAgYLY6Wvh) technology [originating the oil industry](https://www.businessinsider.com/auto-tune-developed-by-oil-engineer-2014-7).
 US radio charts remained similarly silent on the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference in the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.